 For organizations starting to experiment with social media marketing, the fear of possible negative comments is a daunting prospect.

-According to The Retail Consumer Report, 68% of who posted a complaint or negative review on a social networking site after a negative holiday shopping experience were contacted by the retailer.
+According to The Retail Consumer Report, 68% of who posted a complaint or negative review on a social networking site after a negative holiday shopping experience was contacted by the retailer.
 32% posted a negative comment or review and were ignored.

 But look at what happens next.

 The brands that responded to negative reviews and comments from consumers were rewarded:

 - 18% of previously unhappy consumers turned into loyal customers